Key Takeaways

 Is a certificate of insurance enough to satisfy a contract?

-Not always.
-Some contracts require policy copies, specific endorsement forms (CG 20 10 for ongoing operations, CG 20 37 for completed operations), primary and noncontributory wording, waiver of subrogation, per-project aggregate, and cancellation-notice language.
+Sometimes no. Some contracts require policy copies, specific endorsement forms (CG 20 10 for ongoing operations, CG 20 37 for completed operations), primary and noncontributory wording, waiver of subrogation, per-project aggregate, and cancellation-notice language.
 A basic ACORD certificate may not be enough for public-work or large commercial contracts.